telkitty/cpp-jit-interpreter/readme.md

 ##C++ JIT Interpreter
-This interpreter aims to provide a JIT compiler for a subset of C++11, with support for features such as lambdas and templates.
+This interpreter aims to provide a JIT interpreter for a subset of C++11, with support for features such as lambdas and templates.

 ##Rationale